Hemlock Woolly Adelgid (HWA)

 Multiple treatment options exist for infested hemlocks, but without treatment hemlocks with HWA are certain to die.

-In a forest setting, HWA predator insects the most realistic long-term solution, but pesticide applications are cheaper and more reliable in the short term, especially with trees already damaged by HWA.
+In forest settings, HWA predator insects the only realistic long-term solution, but pesticide applications may cheaper and more reliable in the short term, especially with trees already damaged by HWA.

 Oriental bittersweet is easily identified by its woody stem which winds in a spiral around trees, fences and light poles.